mikemucc/screenlogic-api/README.md

 * `SL_IP_ADDRESS` : IP Address of your screenlogic device.
 * `SL_PORT` : Port your Screenlogic device is listening on.
 * `SL_NAME` : (Optional) Name of your ScreenLogic unit.
+* `FEATURES_LOCATION` : (Optional) Section you would like to see anything you've defined as showing up in the "Features" section in the ScreenLogic app.
+Valid options are `spa` and `pool`.

 **Important**: if you specify `SL_IP_ADDRESS` and `SL_PORT`, the server will not broadcast for a screenlogic device on the network, it will attempt to connect to your screenlogic at the IP Address and port specified.
 This is especially useful in a situation where the broadcast address on the network that the screenlogic unit is attached to is unreachable, such as if running this in a docker container.